Particle dynamics and geometric optics in Chern-Simons black holes: Hawking mass

 where $\alpha$ and $\beta$ are complex functions to be determined such that Eq. (\ref{47}) is satisfied.
 The spin coefficients $\rho$ and $\rho^{\prime}$ as determined from the tetrad given in Eqs. (\ref{50})-(\ref{51}) are

-As mentioned earlier, we are considering the surface defined by $r=$ constant and $t=$ constant, the induced metric for the surface in this case has the components given by $g_{\theta\theta}$ and $g_{\phi\phi}$ of the metric in Eq. (\ref{8}).
+As mentioned earlier, we are considering the surface defined by $r=$ constant and $t=$ constant, and the induced metric for the surface in this case has the components given by $g_{\theta\theta}$ and $g_{\phi\phi}$ of the metric (\ref{8}).
 The surface area element is

 The surface area is $A=\int_{0}^{\pi}\int_{0}^{2\pi}dS.$ From Eqs. (\ref{62})-(\ref{64}) it is clear that $\rho,\rho^{\prime}$ and the area element are independent of the CS coupling constant $\gamma$.
 As a result, the Hawking mass is independent of $\gamma$ and is given by